 Serra do Caparaó

-The Serra do Caparaó contains a representative area of Atlantic Forest along with unique examples of alpine meadows.
+The Serra do Caparaó contains a representative area of the Atlantic Forest along with unique examples of alpine meadows.

 Caparaó National Park